swimclan/groundwire-trader/README.md

 # Holidays

 The trading app will observe all posted market holidays and will not attempt to buy or sell during those days.
 Holiday calendar is provided by [tradingeconomics.com](https://tradingeconomics.com).

+# Interday swing trading

+The trading app is aware of when positions were aqcuired in the market and will allow positions to be tracked over the course of multiple days.
+Logic has been introduced to prevent the app from re-tracking a position that is already under monitor just because the position remained live beyond the first day.

 # Security